Cybergun-GitHub/Cybergun/README.md

 Cons:
 1. Cannot hack local accounts or phones
 2. Does not work offline
-3. Can only hack certain types of 2fa accounts - security key and verification code.
+3. Can only hack certain types of 2fa accounts - security key.
 You must provide that information for the program.

 Examples: